» Palliative Care

-The mission of the Pediatric Palliative Care Program at DMC Children's Hospital of Michigan Mission is to provide compassionate, comprehensive and consistent care to children living with serious illnesses, and their families.
+The mission of the Pediatric Palliative Care Program at Children's Hospital of Michigan at the Detroit Medical Center is to provide compassionate, comprehensive and consistent care to children living with serious illnesses, and their families.

 What is Palliative Care?